steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 published: true
 hero_image: "/assets/hero-tales_from_startup_and_its_evolving_architecture.svg"
 ---
-Recently, I have been giving [a talk to students at TU Berlin about Cloud-native engineering and software architecture](https://www.linkedin.com/posts/steffen-mueller-139b8b191_tuberlin-activity-7080612706663182336-aCQo) as a part of [Prof. Tai](https://www.tu.berlin/ise/ueber-uns/prof-dr-ing-stefan-tai)'s lecture, [Cloud Native Engineering and Architecture](https://www.tu.berlin/ise/studium-lehre).
+Recently, I have been giving [a talk to students at TU Berlin about Cloud-native engineering and software architecture](https://www.linkedin.com/posts/steffen-mueller-139b8b191_tuberlin-activity-7080612706663182336-aCQo) as a part of [Prof. Tai](https://www.tu.berlin/ise/ueber-uns/prof-dr-ing-stefan-tai)'s lecture "[Cloud Native Engineering and Architecture](https://www.tu.berlin/ise/studium-lehre)".
 I explained to the students the approach to software architecture and engineering that my team and me are following.
 From a 10,000 feet perspective, we are developing an [Event-Driven Microservices Architecture]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}) to build a customer-first product based on a [Cloud-native platform](https://tag-app-delivery.cncf.io/whitepapers/platforms/).
-But there is much more in the background such as the concepts of Minimum Viable Product, Minimum Viable Architecture, etc.
+But there is much more in the background such as the concepts of Minimum Viable Product, Minimum Viable Architecture, etc. that is essential to building such a customer-first product the way we do.
 This article summarizes the talk, connects topics to some of my previous articles, and provides further insights into some core concepts we use.

 ## Introduction